Business Resource Hub

 The allocation for these funds from central government has been based on the number of residents within the borough, not the number of businesses per borough and as such Westminster’s original allocation was limited to only £5.2m.
 All Local Authorities have since received top-up funding from central government, still based on the number of residents formula.
 Westminster City Council’s top-up allocation is £2.3m bringing the total funding envelope to £7.5m.

 The second round of Additional Restrictions Grants opened on 26 February for applications.

 Visit Westminster City Council’s website to apply.

 For more Coronavirus business advice, visit Westminster City Council’s website.

-The Government guidance is to work from home if you can and only travel when necessary.
+The Government guidance is to work from home if you can and limit the number of journeys you take where possible.
 Further advice and exceptions can be found here.

 The information below is for when the time is right for you to return to the office: